Zachary Mudge

-Admiral Zachary (variously Zacharia or Zechariah) Mudge (22 January 1770 – 22 October 1852) was an officer in the British Royal Navy, best known for serving in the historic Vancouver Expedition.
+Admiral Zachary Mudge (also Zacharia or Zechariah; 22 January 1770 – 22 October 1852) was an officer in the British Royal Navy, best known for serving in the historic Vancouver Expedition.

 Family background

 Mudge was one of 20 children of the noted physician, Dr. John Mudge, of Plymouth; his mother was John's third wife, Elizabeth.
 Mudge's grandfather was clergyman Zachariah Mudge.
 The family included distinguished surveyors and mathematicians.
 His older half-brother was William Mudge, who developed the Ordnance Survey and was responsible for much of the early detailed mapping of Britain.
 His uncle Thomas Mudge was a famous horologist.
 In addition, the family was connected to the politically powerful Pitt family.

 Early naval career

 Mudge entered the Navy on 1 November 1780 as a captain's servant aboard the 80-gun ship Foudroyant, under the command of Captain John Jervis.
 He was aboard on 21 April 1782 when she captured, after an action of nearly an hour, the 74-gun Pégase.
 Mudge then served as a midshipman aboard various ships on the Home and North American Stations; firstly the Pegase and Recovery, commanded by Captain the Honourable George Cranfield Berkeley, then Sampson, Captain Charles Hope, Perseus, Captain George Palmer, Leander, the flagship of Rear-Admiral Herbert Sawyer, and Bombay Castle, Captain Robert Fanshawe.

 On 24 May 1789, he was promoted to lieutenant aboard Centurion, flagship at Jamaica of Rear Admiral Philip Affleck, and 26 November transferred to the Carnatic, Captain Ford, at Plymouth.
 On 20 January 1790, he returned to the Perseus, Captain John Gibson, on the Irish and Channel stations.